-Panic attacks are sudden episodes of intense fear and anxiety that overwhelm the mind and body and mimic the symptoms of serious medical problems, most commonly heart attacks.
+Panic attacks are sudden episodes of intense fear and anxiety that overwhelm the mind and body.
+The symptoms associated with panic attacks often mimic the symptoms of serious medical problems, most commonly heart attacks.

 Committing to a Long Term Panic Attack Treatment

 Learning to manage and decrease panic attacks is a process, and will not happen overnight.
 Anxiety and panic are something that your brain has learned, which, essentially, needs to be unlearned.
 And while anxiety and panic, with the right skills, can be significantly decreased, most may still have occasional setbacks.
 This is because there is not an identified “cure” for anxiety and the associated panic attacks.

 While there are many different approaches to managing and decreasing panic attacks, there are some commonly used approaches to begin with.